-During preparation of the PAD, PacifiCorp conducted a desktop-level assessment to evaluate existing water quality data for the Weber River and to inform analysis of potential Project impacts on water quality.
-One of the more significant findings from the assessment is that recent comprehensive water quality data (within the last 10 years) for the portion of the Weber River in question are lacking.
+One of the more Another significant One findings from the desktop-level assessment is that recent comprehensive water quality data (within the last 10 years) for the portion of the Weber River in question are lacking.
 This lack of data prohibits a rigorous assessment of potential project impacts to this resource from Project operations without obtaining additional water quality sampling data.
 The importance of such data is evident given that the Weber River is a highly valued and heavily used resource in Utah, with several stakeholder groups deeply vested for a variety of reasons that include agriculture, municipal water supply, recreation, and fishing.
 Generally speaking, water quality in the Weber River watershed is moderately degraded with approximately 56% of assessed water bodies meeting beneficial uses as defined and classified in Utah Administrative Code R317-2-6 and R317-2-13 (Weber River Partnership 2014).
 Common causes for impairments include low dissolved oxygen (DO), high temperatures, high nutrient levels, sedimentation, and habitat degradation.

-This water quality study plan aims to achieve three two goals: 1) to gain a better understanding of current water quality in the Project area; and 2) to determine the effect of Project operation on water quality and address the specific 401 water quality certification standards to ensure that the federally permitted or licensed activities are conducted in a manner that-will compliesy with applicable discharge and water quality requirements in order to maintain the chemical, physical, and biological integrity of waters of the United States within the State. and 3) determine any minimum instream flows to meet goal #2.
-Achievement of the study plan goals will identify whether there is a need to develop project-specific mitigation measures for water quality in the Project area.
+As a result of the assessments made in the PAD and the draft study plan (which only included water quality and not the noted additional information on hydrology), this revised study plan includes two components: a new analysis of hydrology, including specifically new information regarding the flow regime in the Project Area, and minor edits including the addition of chlorophyll a to the proposed sampling regime for the water quality portion of the overall study plan.
+AThe water quality study plan was developed to achieve two goals: 1) to gain a better understanding of current water quality in the Project Area; and 2) to determine the effect of Project operation on water quality and address the specific 401 water quality certification standards to ensure that the federally permitted or licensed activities are conducted in a manner that complies with applicable discharge and water quality requirements in order to maintain the chemical, physical, and biological integrity of waters of the United States within the State.
+Achievement of the study plan goals will identify whether there is a need to develop projectspecific mitigation measures for water quality in the Project area.
 The guiding principles behind the water quality study plan and monitoring strategy will be the beneficial uses and associated Utah water quality standards assigned by the Utah Division of Water Quality to the portion of the Weber River within the Project Area.